grapp1/kw-intern/parflow-integration/docs/pf-keys/python/solid_files.rst

 ================================================================================

 Other example scripts showing how to use the ``SolidFileBuilder`` can be found in *$PARFLOW_SOURCE/test/python/pfsol/*.
-If you have an idea for a new feature or improvement to the functionality, please let us know!
+If you have an idea for a new feature or improvement to the functionality, please let us know, or better yet, become a contributor!